To Rent Or Not To Rent? That Is The Question.

 3. And Then There’s the Matter Of Basic Hygiene…

 Would you ever wear someone else’s swimsuit?
-How about borrow their toothbrush?
+How about borrowing their toothbrush?

 When you have your own snorkeling mask and snorkel, they’re yours and only yours, so no one else can use it…enough said!